 In-kind contributions related to the programs are restricted to be used for students during their visit of the Towns.
 In-kind contributions related to the special events are restricted for use at those events.
-In-kind contributions related to the BizTown lobby improvements are restricted to be used the improvement construction.
 No other in-kind contributions were received with donor restrictions.
 In-kind contributions received with donor restrictions which are utilized in the same year are treated as without donor restrictions on the statements of activities.
-During the years ended June 30, 2023 and 2022, the Organization received and used within the same fiscal year \$58,587 and \$74,317, respectively, of in-kind contributions with donor restrictions.
+During the years ended June 30, 2024 and 2023, the Organization received and used within the same fiscal year \$94,233 and \$58,587, respectively, of in-kind contributions with donor restrictions.